magicalbrad/magicalbrad.github.io/README.md

 ### [Voice](https://magicalbrad.github.io/voice/)

 OK, so this one is a bit weird.
-I perform a routie using a robot character.
+I perform a routnie using a robot character.
 This utility reads out the script with a synthetic voice, and creates a JSON file to control the robot.
-I'm 100% certain the JSON file will be of use to noone but me, but there's a chance someone could use the voice part.
+I'm 100% certain the JSON file will be of use to no one but me, but there's a chance someone could use the voice part.
 It's basically an implementation of [Speech Sytnhysis Markup Language](https://cloud.google.com/text-to-speech/docs/ssml)

 [Webpage](https://magicalbrad.github.io/voice/) \| [Github Repo](https://github.com/magicalbrad/voice)